-- a) introduce and describe the Program and provide information regarding participation and rights; - b) inform eligible consumers they have the right to opt-out of the aggregated entity without penalty; - c) prominently state all charges to be made and a comparison of price and primary terms of the Competitive Supplier and Basic Service; - d) explain the opt-out process; and - e) include instructions for Spanish / Portuguese speaking consumers (i.e. toll-free telephone number).
+- a) introduce and describe the Program and provide information regarding participation and rights; - b) inform eligible consumers they have the right to opt-out of the aggregated entity without penalty; - c) prominently state all charges to be made and a comparison of price and primary terms of the Competitive Supplier and Basic Service; - d) inform eligible consumers if the Town has chosen to fund administration costs associated with Energy Management services through an Operational Adder; - e) explain the opt-out process; and - f) include instructions for Spanish/Portuguese speaking consumers (i.e. toll-free telephone number).